NHS Charities Together to support and fund East of England Ambulance Service community response projects

 The East of England Ambulance Service NHS Trust Charitable Funds operates for the benefit of staff, volunteers, and the local communities in the east of England, providing enhancements to welfare and amenities, including training equipment and materials, care packages and wellbeing spaces, in addition to equipping and supporting CFR groups across the east of England region.

-To find out more about East of England Ambulance Service NHS Trust Charitable Funds click here.
+Find out more about East of England Ambulance Service NHS Trust Charitable Funds on the EEAST website.

 NHS Charities Together is the national independent charity caring for the NHS.
-Visit their website to learn more.
+Visit the NHS Charities Together website to learn more.

 NHS Charities Together has awarded £508,689 to East of England Ambulance Service NHS Trust Charitable Funds.